etan18/Obsidian-Notes/nervous system.md

 >[!info] Dendritic Pruning
 >The dendritic branches of a neuron change throughout its lifecycle.
 New arms may be added, while more commonly, branches may be deleted/pruned, with remaining branches becoming visibly thicker as the organism matures.
 This may be an [[representation learning|efficient coding]] strategy learned from patterns of firing.

+**Neurogenesis** is the process of creating new neurons from stem cells.
+It has been observed in insects, fish, and birds.
+21st century neuroscience research methods have uncovered neurogenesis in humans, most prominently in the hippocampus and olfactory bulb.

+## anatomy of the brain